opengeospatial/ets-kml2/README.md

 Visit the [project documentation website](http://opengeospatial.github.io/ets-kml2/) for more information, including the API documentation.

 ### Special dependencies

 The KML 2.3 specification adopted [XML Schema 1.1](http://www.w3.org/TR/xmlschema11-1/) as the normative schema language.
-The [Xerces2 Java](http://xerces.apache.org/xerces2-j/) parser aspires to support the current W3C Recommendation, but it seems to be mired in an interminable beta development cycle (the last release was November 2010!).
+The [Xerces2 Java](http://xerces.apache.org/xerces2-j/) parser aspires to provide support for the current W3C Recommendation, but it seems to be mired in an interminable beta development cycle (the last release was November 2010!).
 The test suite uses a component built from the [`xml-schema-1.1-dev`](http://svn.apache.org/viewvc/xerces/java/branches/xml-schema-1.1-dev/) branch (revision: 1667115).
 This artifact is available from the central Maven
 repository: